EskiMojo14/history-adapter/README.md

 const redoneState = booksHistoryAdapter.redo(undoneState);

 console.log(undoneState.present); // [{ id: 1, title: "Dune" }]

+// jump(-2) is like calling undo() twice and jump(2) is like calling redo() twice const jumpedState = booksHistoryAdapter.jump(redoneState, -1);
 ```

-Just like undoable functions, `undo` and `redo` will act mutably when passed an immer draft and immutably otherwise.
+Just like undoable functions, these methods will act mutably when passed an immer draft and immutably otherwise.

 ## Redux helper methods